utopia-rise/godot-kotlin-native/COMPILING_FROM_SOURCE.md

 `./gradlew build -Pplatform=android -ParmArch=X64`, otherwise it will build `arm64` platform by default.
 Supported target are for now `arm64` and `X64`
 or
 `cd samples/coroutines/kotlin`
-`./gradlew kotlin:build`
-Coroutines are not supported on android for now.
+`./gradlew kotlin:build -Pplatform=desired_platform` and as for games sample, you can add `-ParmArch=desiredArmArch` if you are building for android or iOS.

 To specify release or debug add: `-PbuildType=RELEASE` by default debug will be built if nothing is specified.